Dwurian/scm_llm/README.md

 Notably, distillation can happen before or after fine-tuning, with each option having their own advantage.

 - **Distilling a Fine-Tuned Model**
-  * **Full Fine-Tuned Teacher Model:** By fine-tuning before distillation, we can have a full domain-specific LLM, which would not exist in the other option.
+  * **Full Fine-Tuned Teacher Model:** By fine-tuning before distillation, we can have both a powerful domain-specific LLM serving as the teacher and also lightweight distilled models for easy deployment, whereas the other option only produces small models.
-  * **Better Performance Potential of Students:** Since we can have a complete LLM suitable for our needs, so we know our small models are trained by a language models that reliably cater to our specific needs.
+  * **Better Performance Potential of Students:** Since we can have a complete LLM suitable for our needs, we know our small models are trained by a language models that is both reliable and relevant.
 - **Fine-tuning a distilled model**
-  * **Cheaper fine tuning:** As mentioned previously, fine-tuning is computationally demanding, and a distilled model with fewer parameters can be more cost effective both in terms of time and money.
+  * **Cheaper fine tuning:** As mentioned previously, fine-tuning is computationally demanding, and fine-tuning a distilled model with fewer parameters can be less costly both in terms of time and money.
-  * **Available pre-distilled model:** There are many openly available distilled models such as the [Llama series](https://www.llama.com) by Meta and the [Qwen series](https://qwenlm.github.io) by Alibaba.
+  * **Available pre-distilled model:** Many distilled models already exist and are openly available, such as the [Llama series](https://www.llama.com) by Meta and the [Qwen series](https://qwenlm.github.io) by Alibaba.

 ## Summary of Progress